Office of _______ Pediatric Dentistry

 But today I got to see first-hand how the staff treats a child who wants to direct an aspect of their own care.

 After cheerful and hilarious teeth-cleanings during which my children happily participated, Nels told me he understood he needed fillings – sorry, there isn’t a “whimsy word” for those – but that he didn’t want to have the rubber dam (“raincoat”) installed.
 He never wavered on this (I realize now) and the possibility of proceeding without one was never discussed by the staff.

-Over the next forty minutes or so I watched as an increasingly unpleasant and confusing (to me) negotiation took place.
+Over the next forty minutes or so as we proceeded with this attempt of a filling I watched as an increasingly unpleasant and confusing (to me) negotiation took place.
 Mostly this was done by grownups coming in the exam room and talking quickly, or at times sternly, or bargaining, all the while dialing up, and up, and up, the applied mask full of nitrous oxide (apparently there are no side effects to this?).
 The assistant began to speak faster and faster and crank the dial up and bribe him with extra quarter-vending toys (Seriously.
 What the hell?
 Maybe that works for some kids?) and plead a Trustworthiness my son obviously found unearned.
 In response to his questions about the “raincoat”, she’d tell him they weren’t talking about that now, just to lean back and open his mouth.
 Nels said, “I think you’re trying to trick me.”
 Then he pointed to the “raincoat” and said – “I can see it!”

 It really would have been comical if it weren’t that, over time, he became more convinced that what I’ve told him all this time – “Remember Nels, it’s your body” – would not, in fact, be respected; that he would instead be forced to undergo something he found terrifying.